In year 7 students have 25 lessons a week.

 • My attitudes to money

-• RE module symbols of peace (see RE curriculum)
+• Religious education module symbols of peace

 • Puberty